8 key battleground states of the presidential election: What to expect and when to expect it

 What to expect:

 - North Carolina: It’s another toss-up between Trump and Biden, with Biden ahead by less than two points in FiveThirtyEight averages, and Trump ahead by half a point in RealClearPolitics averages.
-Election officials say about 80% of votes were cast early, which they’ve been counting for weeks now.
+Election officials say about 80% of votes have trickled in early, which they’ve been counting for weeks now.
 They expect to release first results shortly after the polls close, but if the race is tight, they could be waiting for mail-in ballots postmarked on Election Day to arrive as late as November 12.

 8:00 p.m.
 ET